Tom Baker’s final story begins in a motorway layby.

 Sue: Poor Tegan.
 Her mind has finally snapped.

-Sue: My first impressions of Tegan are very good.
+Sue: My first impression of Tegan is quite good.
 She’s tenacious and up for anything.
 Is there any particular reason why she’s Australian?

-The TARDIS arrives on Logopolis.
-The crew are greeted by the Monitor.
+When the TARDIS arrives on Logopolis, the crew are greeted by the Monitor.

 Sue: That isn’t the Master, is it?